monhacks/patched-crystal/ReadMe.txt

 The held item Twisted Spoon can now be bought at the Mahogany town mart after Team Rocket is defeated

-Corrected the Squirtle encounter in Whirl Islands B2F
+Fixed the Squirtle encounter in Whirl Islands B2F

 Setting the time during a new game now properly shows the part of day of the chosen hour